ghostsecurity/ghost-mcp-server/README.md

 - `ghostsecurity_get_findings` returns findings only for that repository
 - `ghostsecurity_get_repositories` returns only the configured repository
-- `ghostsecurity_get_repository_endpoints` and `ghostsecurity_get_repository_findings` use the configured repository as default (repoId parameter becomes optional)
+- `ghostsecurity_get_repository_findings` uses the configured repository as default (repoId parameter becomes optional)

-This is useful when you want to focus on a specific repository and avoid accidentally accessing data from other repositories.

 ## Available Tools